akesterson/versioners/README.md

 Generate a version
 ==================

-Two scripts, 'gitversion' and 'hgversion' generate version metadata for git and hg, respectively.
+Two scripts, 'gitversion.sh' and 'hgversion.sh' generate version metadata for git and hg, respectively.
 The data output by these two is meant to be consumed by bash.

-    []$ hgversion
+    []$ gitversion.sh
     TAG="build,6.3.0,0"
     BRANCH="6.3.0"
     MAJOR="6.3.0"